sabramedia/pigeonwp/README.txt

 == Description ==

+Pigeon is paywall software that allows you to hide your content from users by specifying paywall rules.
+It offers account management and subscription based billing for your readers and subscribers.
 Enable this plugin to start using the Pigeon Paywall on your WordPress website.

-An account on [Pigeon.io](https://pigeon.io) is required for this plugin to work.
+An account on [Pigeon.io](https://pigeon.io) is required for this plugin to function.
+Your paywall rules and account management are setup and managed inside your Pigeon.io account.
+This plugin enables the JavaScript scripts and widgets required to block your content from non-subscribers based on the rules you've setup in your Pigeon.io account.
+Please read the [terms of service](https://pigeon.io/terms-of-service) and [privacy policy](https://pigeon.io/privacy-policy) for Pigeon.io.

 == Installation ==